pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 computed result we do not need to recompute it all.

-We can do a simple benchmark between this implementation with memoization and the other one with not demonstrates how powerful is this technique.
+We can do a simple benchmark between this implementation with memoization and the other one with not, so it demonstrates how powerful is this technique.

 ```
 ##### With input 1 #####